donovanglover/sakaya/README.md

 }
 ```

-### Step 2: Create a declarative systemd-nspawn container with sakaya
+### Step 2: Create a nixos-container with sakaya

+> TODO: NOTE: This part is non-trivial and should be simplified for end-users later.

-See [`sakaya.nix`](https://github.com/donovanglover/nix-config/blob/master/containers/sakaya.nix) in my nix-config for an example.
+See [`wine.nix`](https://github.com/donovanglover/nix-config/blob/master/containers/wine.nix) in my nix-config for an example.

 ### Step 3: Add sakaya to systemPackages